-- 4. Responsible agency (or District) assigned to lead the design and development of the Community Park land. - 5.
-Responsible agency (or District) assigned to operate and maintain the Community Park.
+- 1. Identify and designate responsible agency (or District) with funding capacity to lead the design and development of the Community Park land. - 2.
+Identify and designate responsible agency (or District) with funding capacity to operate and maintain the Community Park.